Sand Between Coats Of Shellac? (2023 EASY Guide)

 Sanding between shellac films eliminates surface blemishes and makes the next shellac coat easy to bond with the coat underneath by making one layer.

-Properly applied shellac coats help to protect the wood surface from water damage, and rotting, prevent cracks and split when drying, and seal the wood perfectly from the outside world.
+Properly applied shellac coats help to protect the wood surface from water damage, and rotting, prevent cracks and splits when drying, and seal the wood perfectly from the outside world.

 Do You Sand The Final Coats Of Shellac?